 Contact Dallas History & Archives Division, Dallas Public Library at (214) 670-1435 or email [email protected] with questions about the many fascinating photographic resources available.

-Brandon Murray, a librarian in the Dallas Public Library’s Dallas History & Archives Division, writes about North Texas history for D Magazine For more Tales From the Dallas History Archives, head here.
+Brandon Murray, a librarian and archivist in the Dallas Public Library’s Dallas History & Archives Division, writes about North Texas history for D Magazine.
+See more of this series here.